 Pulse Oximeters, also known as pulse ox, oxygen saturation monitors, blood oxygen meters, or oxygen readers, are noninvasive clamp devices that detect abnormal blood oxygen levels.
 They commonly attach to a person’s finger, toe, earlobe, nose bridge, or forehead.
 These medical devices measure the blood oxygen level (SaO2, SpO2, or O2SAT) and the heart rate or beats per minute (BPM).
 These devices emit light waves that pass painlessly through the body to a photodetector.
 The light wavelength measurement from its journey through the tissue and blood vessels provides an assessment of blood oxygenation.
 Oxygen level testers find use in-hospital diagnostics, operating rooms, medical clinics, and in-home care for at-risk patients.
+Vitality Medical offers a wide variety of pulse oximeters for sale.
 Below are links to additional information.

 Blood saturation meters detect hypoxemia or low blood-oxygen levels at the extremities from the heart, including the hands and feet.
 Measurements at these extreme locations provide a more accurate picture of how efficiently blood is transporting oxygen throughout the body.
 An oxygen reading between 95 and 97% is normal, according to the American Lung Association.
 Any reading below 95% would justify a call to a doctor.
 A reading below 90% would be a reason to visit the emergency room.1 Heart rate oximetry monitoring significantly reduces perioperative hypoxemia.
 It enables the detection and treatment of hypoxemia and related respiratory maladies.2 Heart rate monitors are not expensive, making them ideal for home diagnostics.
 They are compact and easy to use.